 A Money market account is an interest bearing account at a bank or credit union.
 It is a savings account that banks and credit unions offer where higher interest rates are paid, more than traditional savings accounts.
 However, their minimum deposit and balance requirements are often higher.

 The money market account should not be mistaken for money market mutual funds, which are mutual funds that invest in money market securities.
 Money market accounts are important for calculating tangible net worth.
 You can read more about mutual funds in Nigeria.

-Money market deposit accounts prove to be better choices for money you might need to tap at certain moments to cover an emergency or an unexpectedly enormous expense.
+Money market deposit accounts prove to be better choices for the money you might need to tap at certain moments to cover an emergency or an unexpectedly enormous expense.
 They pay higher interest than ordinary savings accounts and give you immediate access to your money.

-money market account explained
+Money market account explained

 The money market account has its own pros and cons when compared with other types of accounts.
 Its advantages include higher interests rates, insurance protection, check writing and debit card privileges.